 This section outlines the basic steps for obtaining permission.
-Subsequent chapters provide more detailed information about this process for each type of permission you may be seeking, whether for text, photographs, music, or artwork.
+Subsequent sections provide more detailed information about this process for each type of permission you may be seeking, whether for text, photographs, music, or artwork.

 In general, the permissions process involves a simple five-step procedure:

 - Contact the owner and negotiate whether payment is required.

 Each step is described in more detail below.

 - 1 Determine if permission is needed